acanaveras/autonomous_5g_slicing_lab/agentic-llm/README_GRAFANA.md

 - Provision the dashboard and datasource automatically

 ### 4. Verify Services
+- Graphana Services are running in the following ports.
+Please make sure you are exposing these ports in your environment.
 - **Grafana**: [http://localhost:9002](http://localhost:9002) (Press "Skip" to avoid the user and password authentication)
 - **InfluxDB**: [http://localhost:9001](http://localhost:9001)